Prabesh01/Prabesh01/README.md

 # Hi there 👋

-## ⚡ I am the one to be the king of Internet
+I am a cyber security enthusiast from Parbat, Nepal.
+Currently studying Bachelors in Information Technology, I love admistrating linux systems and automating stuffs with bash and python.

+I usually work solo.
+So I wish to join developers' community because I want to learn to build projects in systematic approach in a team.
+I always have so many ideas to build, and through this community i can get a chance to build them with my college mates.

 - 🌱 Full-Time Learner
 - 👯 Interests: Programming, Video Editing & Robotics
-- 🔭 I am a bug hunter
+- 🔭 I am a bug hunter.
+- 😄 Skills: Web/APP Penetration Testing, Linux Administration, Python, Django, PHP
 - 📫 https://www.prabeshsapkota.com.np/
-- 😄 All Izz Well

 ### Connect with me: